rokunets/SQL/README.md

 # SQL
-The purpose of this homework assignment was to study the requests SELECT & JOIN to SQL.
+The purpose of this homework assignment was to study the queries SELECT & JOIN to SQL.